Gardening Landscaping

 Plastic and Landscape Fabric

-Plastic gets very hot in the summer and, besides smothering weed seeds, it can also kill all the good things in the soil, including plant roots and microbes, unless there is sufficient moisture.
-Be sure to cut holes in the fabric to allow sufficient water to pass through.
-If you are seeing puddles accumulate on top of the plastic or fabric, you don’t have enough drainage.
-Landscape fabric is porous and shouldn’t be a problem unless it gets blocked.
+• Plastic: A downside to plastic is it gets hot in the summer.
+Besides smothering weed seeds, it can also kill all the good things in the soil, including trailing plant roots and microbes.
+If necessary, cut holes in the plastic fabric to allow sufficient water to pass through if you see puddles accumulate on top of the plastic.
+Another downside is that as plastic decomposes, it can harm the soil and the environment.

-If you like the functionality of plastic or landscape fabric but not the look, you can always add a thin layer of bark mulch on top of the plastic or fabric for camouflage.
-As the bark decomposes, weed seeds will be able to take hold on top of the plastic or fabric.
-You will also need to replace the bark as it disintegrates.
-If you’re building raised beds, consider making them the width of your plastic or fabric so that you can cover the bed without seams.
-However, if you're an organic gardener, you may want to forgo using plastic in vegetable beds, as it can contaminate the soil as it breaks down.
+• Raised beds: Plastic and landscape sheets can be used to make raised beds.
+Consider making them the width of your plastic or fabric so you can cover the bed without seams.
+However, if you're an organic gardener, you may want to forgo plastic in vegetable beds, which can contaminate the soil as it breaks down.

 Watch Now: How to Install Landscape Fabric for Weed Control